Stock Clearance Sale

 How does the thyroid work?

-Small in size, a thyroid gland looks like a butterfly-shaped organ located in your larynx (under the voice box of the neck).
+Small in size, a thyroid gland looks like a butterfly-shaped organ in your larynx (under the voice box of the neck).
 The main work of the thyroid is to control your metabolism.
 Metabolism transforms the food you eat into energy through which your body function.
 T4 and T3 are hormones that the thyroid creates to control metabolism.
 These hormones work in the body to tell body's cells to use the required energy; in other words, these hormones control your body's heart rate and temperature.
 Healthy thyroid glands constantly release hormones and produce new hormones to replace what's been used.
 This cycle keeps your metabolism functioning well in the body.

 The pituitary gland (also called hypophysis, a pea-sized gland located below the hypothalamus {hypothalamus is a base of your brain}) controls the thyroid hormones in the bloodstream.
 The pituitary gland adjusts its TSH (thyroid stimulating hormone) level and sends it back to the thyroid to balance hormone amount when it senses either a lack of thyroid hormone or too much.